LoulouNoLegend/NeodoriForever_RPC/README.md

 This project is based on [Crymachina RPC](https://github.com/Crymachina-modding/crymachina_rpc), using the commit published on december 4, 2023.
 Visit this page to know how it all works! *(and maybe start your own RPC project)*

+The mod can be found on Nexus Mods [here](https://www.nexusmods.com/neodoriforever/mods/1)!

 ## Overview

 **At the moment, this Rich Presence is only static!**